coderedcorp/coderedcms/docs/getting_started/tutorial01.rst

 Beyond the navbar, you can swap out the entire Bootstrap CSS theme in use.
 We provide a few simple themes from `Bootswatch <https://bootswatch.com/>`_.
 Select an option from the **Theme variant** setting, click "Save", and view your site.
-Pick one that looks best to you.
 If you are going to be doing a lot of heavy CSS customization, you might want to stick with the default to ensure compatibility with the Bootstrap documentation.
+For CRX-Pharma, we are going to use the default theme and use Sass to change our colors.

 .. _global-sass-colors: